 Learn about the types of people who become social workers.
-This page goes into detail about the ethnic and gender ratio of the workplace.
+This page goes into detail about the employment, gender, and ethnic ratios of the workplace.

 85% of social workers work in full-time roles while 15% work part-time.